The San Diego Zoo Safari Park is a 1,800-acre wild animal enclosure in the San Pasqual Valley area of San Diego, California, near Escondido.

 Wildlife Safari

-This is a private tour, and you get to see lots of birds and mammals, including some babies.
+This is a private tour, and you see many birds and mammals, including some babies.

 Age Restriction: 3 years and up